Serbian National Renewal: History

 in October 1991 by the Appeals Court in Belgrade.

+In October 2024, Jović announced that SNO would be reconstituted and that the party would be ideologically conservative and centre-right.

 Ideology

 The Serbian National Renewal advocated for the decommunization of Serbia, the rehabilitation of the Chetnik movement, the return of the Karađorđević dynasty and Serbian irredentism.
 The party program, written by Vuk Drašković, envisioned Serbia as the "Piedmont" of Serbian unification and the new Serbian state as a multi-party democracy.